braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/network/traffic_control.md

 ---
-nav_title: Fine Network Traffic Control
+nav_title: Network Traffic Control
-article_title: Fine Network Traffic Control for iOS
+article_title: Fine Network Traffic Control for the Braze Swift SDK
 platform: Swift
-page_order: 2
+page_order: 0
-description: "This article covers implementing fine network traffic control for the Swift SDK."
+description: "This article covers implementing network traffic control for the Swift SDK."

 ---

+# Network traffic control

-# Fine network traffic control
+> Learn how to implement network traffic control for the Braze Swift SDK.

-## Request processing policies
+## Requesting processing policies

 Braze allows the user the option to control network traffic using the following protocols: